hbuurmei/TRACBOT21/_pages/about.md

     ]
 ---

+Welcome to the project website of TRACBOT21 for the Stanford ME210 Robot Challenge, we are glad you made it here!

 <h2 id="team">Team</h2>

 We are a team of Stanford students with a diverse set of backgrounds, dedicated to designing and building a fully functioning robot in a few weeks.